 Helen DeVos Children's Hospital has been a member of the Beat Childhood Cancer research consortium since its inception.
 Beat Childhood Cancer, directed by Dr. Giselle Sholler, is an international consortium of over 40 universities and children’s hospitals which offers a worldwide network of pediatric cancer clinical trials.
 These trials stem from the research of closely collaborating investigators and laboratory programs developing novel therapeutics for neuroblastoma and medulloblastoma, as well as other high-risk malignancies.

 - Medical school transcript and dean’s letter

-- Personal statement describing career goals and reasons for selecting continued training in pediatric critical care
+- Personal statement describing career goals and reasons for selecting continued training in pediatric hematology oncology

 - USMLE transcript

 - For international medical graduates, an Educational Commission for Foreign Medical Graduates status report